Baracksdubs

 Baracksdubs is a popular YouTube channel and series that uses Barack Obama speeches to create cover songs, generally of popular songs.
 The channel was created by Fadi Saleh as a then-freshman student of the University of Tennessee.
-The channel was a Maker Studios partner from 2012 to 2015, when Saleh formed his own company, Spare Time Entertainment.
+The channel was a Maker Studios partner from 2012 to 2015.
+Afterwards, Saleh formed his own company, Spare Time Entertainment.

 Episodes

 Media coverage

 The videos have been featured on Huffington Post, Gawker, Rolling Stone, Yahoo!, Mashable, and several other online news publications.